WerewuIf/Adventure-Guild-Quest-Center/readme.md

 You can also use the import function in **Settings**, once the script is running, instead of repeating this process per browser/profile.

+You can regularly update the script through tampermonkey.
+(File > Check for updates)

 ---

 ## Setup (do this once)